 - Served for 181 peacetime days

 - Served in the National Guard or the Reserves for 6 years

 Your client may also qualify if your client is a surviving spouse of a service member, who lost their life either in the line of duty or due to a service-related disability.

 Before your client can obtain a VA loan, their lender will need a copy of their Certificate of Eligibility, which is a document provided by the VA as proof of their qualification.
 While the lender can obtain this form independently through the VA’s automated system, your client will need to provide the lender with proof of service.

 To prove their military service, veterans must provide a Report of Separation (known as a DD Form 214).
 Clients on active duty will need to provide a Statement of Service instead.

 Although the VA does not require a specific minimum credit score to qualify, lenders do.
 As a result, there can be slight differences between lenders’ requirements.
-Typically, VA borrowers are required to have a credit score of at least 620; however, your client should check with a few different lenders to see how their requirements differ.
+With Rocket Mortgage® borrowers will need a minimum credit score of 580; however, your client should check with a few different lenders to see how their requirements differ.